Ghostly galaxies: accretion-dominated stellar systems in low-mass dark matter halos: The origin of ghostly galaxies

-The effects described above imply the existance of a distinct population of `fossil' dwarf galaxies, associated with halos that exceed the cooling threshold before reionization but not afterwards \citep{BKW, Benson:2002aa,Bovill_Ricotti2011,Font:2011aa,Bose:2018aa}.
-These fossil galaxies have been identified with the ultra-faint satellites of the Milky Way \citep[see e.g.][]{McConnachie_local_group_2021,UDF_Simon_2019}.
-Simulations including realistic treatments of reionization predict bimodial satellite luminosity functions for Milky Way analogues, with one peak (very low luminosities but large numbers) corresponding to the fossils, and a second peak (brighter but fewer in number) corresponding to halos that exceed $T_{\mathrm{vir,c}}$ after reionization \citep{Font:2011aa}.
+The effects described above imply the existence of a distinct population of `fossil' dwarf galaxies, associated with halos that exceed the cooling threshold before reionization but not afterward \citep{BKW, Benson:2002aa,Bovill_Ricotti2011,Font:2011aa,Bose:2018aa}.
+These fossil galaxies have been identified with the ultrafaint satellites of the Milky Way \citep[see, e.g.][]{McConnachie_local_group_2021,UDF_Simon_2019}.
+Simulations including realistic treatments of reionization predict bimodal satellite luminosity functions for Milky Way analogs, with one peak (very low luminosities but large numbers) corresponding to the fossils and a second peak (brighter but fewer in number) corresponding to halos that exceed $T_{\mathrm{vir,c}}$ after reionization \citep{Font:2011aa}.
 A fraction of dwarf galaxy host halos with particularly low late-time growth rates may pass below the cooling threshold for the first time at low redshift, suppressing their recent star formation \citep[e.g.][]{Pereira-Wilson:2023aa}.
-The properties and abundance of these populations, particularly the ultra-faint Milky Way satellites, currently provide the strongest observation constraint on the effective value of $V_{\mathrm{cut}}$, as well as a somewhat indirect constraint on $z_\mathrm{reion}$, complementary to measurements of the temperature and ionization of the IGM from the CMB and quasar absorption spectra \citep[e.g.][]{Bose:2018aa}.
-Predictions for the fossil/ultra-faint population have received considerable attention in the literature because they are also strongly affected by plausible variations in the dark matter power spectrum on scales that are otherwise unconstrained \citep[e.g.][and references therein]{Sawala_2015}.
+The properties and abundance of these populations, particularly the ultrafaint Milky Way satellites, currently provide the strongest observation constraint on the effective value of $V_{\mathrm{cut}}$, as well as a somewhat indirect constraint on $z_\mathrm{reion}$, complementary to measurements of the temperature and ionization of the IGM from the CMB and quasar absorption spectra \citep[e.g.][]{Bose:2018aa}.
+Predictions for the fossil/ultrafaint population have received considerable attention in the literature because they are also strongly affected by plausible variations in the dark matter power spectrum on scales that are otherwise unconstrained \citep[e.g.][and references therein]{Sawala_2015}.